Getting great pictures of fireworks is easier than you might think. Let's take a look at how get some spectacular snapshots...

 Use a wide angle setting, or better yet, a wide angle lens.
 For an extra punch of color, set your camera to vivid mode.

 Set the camera for manual focus, and focus at infinity.
 Set your exposure mode to manual or "bulb" exposure.
 Choose your lens aperture based on your ISO settings (see the chart below).
 You’ll want to have the shutter open for a few seconds for each shot.
 The exact amount of time will depend on the desired effect and your surrounding lighting conditions.
 Start at 2 or 3 seconds and lengthen the exposure time if you need to.
 You can either set your shutter speed for 2 or 3 seconds, or just use a cable release to hold the shutter open yourself.

 Taking the pictures

 Take the picture as soon as a rocket goes off, and try to time it so that several bursts go off during the exposure.
 Take a few practice shots to get the hang of it, so you can be sure the shutter is open while fireworks are going off.
 Digital cameras are great for this kind of experimenting!
 Use your LCD screen to review your pictures and make adjustments as you go.
 Play with different techniques until you get the best results from your camera.

 Turning your camera vertically will improve composition of many fireworks images.
 You can obtain an unusual, interesting effect by moving a zoom lens from one end of its range to the other during a burst.
 Try it in both directions on separate bursts.
 A different special effect can be produced by moving the lens out of focus during the bursts.

-Do you have a favorite trick for getting great summer pictures?
+Do you have a favorite trick for getting great fireworks pictures?
 Visit our Facebook page and share your tips!